-In addition to swimming, mermaids love to do photo shoots on the beach, underwater, or by the side of the pool!
+In addition to swimming, mermaids love to do a mermaid photo shoot on the beach, underwater, or by the side of the pool!
 Whether it’s with your iPhone, or a fancy camera, here are some tips to remember.

 1. Practice with Your Mermaid Tail